13 Visualising data with ggplot2

 13.3.5 Size Aesthetic

-As we have already seen that the size
+As we have already seen that the size aesthetic controls the size of

 plot elements or geometries, such as points in a scatter plot.
 By